borenstein-lab/burrito/docs/data_input.md

 <h3>Comparison with taxa-independent function abundances</h3>

-Burrito will optionally compare taxa-based estimated functional abundances with a second, paired dataset of measured function abundances (for example, directly annotated and quantified from shotgun metagenomic data).
+BURRITO will optionally compare taxa-based estimated functional abundances with a second, paired dataset of measured function abundances (for example, directly annotated and quantified from shotgun metagenomic data).
 To select this option, the user must upload a data file of function abundances with the first column listing function IDs (KEGG Orthologs (KOs) if using the default functional hierarchy) and subsequent columns detailing the abundances of each function in each sample.

 The column names must correspond exactly with the sample names used in other data files.